Skip to main content

 Tier depth: eXp Realty distributes revenue share across seven tiers; Real Brokerage distributes across five tiers.
 A five-tier structure cannot compete mathematically with a seven-tier structure once the organization grows beyond five levels.

 Producing-agent requirement: Real Brokerage requires the sponsor to remain a producing agent to keep receiving revenue share after the one-time six-month grace period.
-Real defines that as contributing $450 in revenue to the company during the last rolling six months.
+Real defines that as contributing $450 in revenue to the company during the last rolling six months. eXp sponsors do not need to produce real estate transactions, so may dedicate their time to sponsor activities.

 Scale and track record: eXp Realty revenue share has paid out more than $889 million cumulatively across an agent base of approximately 90,000 since the program’s 2015 launch.
 Real Brokerage’s program is newer and operates at a smaller scale.